-- Column Tag You can search for Hive and HBase table assets by tags that have been applied on their children entities, that is, columns or column families using the column tags filter. - Glossary You can filter assets based on business glossary terms.
+- Column Tag You can search for the following type of table assets by tags that have been applied on their children entities, that is, columns or column families using the column tags filter:

+- Hive

+- HBase

+Glossary - You can filter assets based on business glossary terms.
 You can search for any asset without any entity type restrictions.